Last updated: February 22, 2022

-That’s why it can be valuable to stay on top of potential legislative changes like those proposed by the Biden administration—especially as you create a strategic long-term plan for giving this year and in years to come.
+That’s why it can be valuable to stay on top of potential legislative changes like those proposed by the Biden administration and discussed in Congress—especially as you create a strategic long-term plan for giving this year and in years to come.

 Of course, there are still many unknowns with any tax or economic reforms.
-While we may have an idea of which proposals the Biden administration wants to pursue, the slim Democratic majorities in Congress mean that enacting major changes may be challenging.
+While we know which proposals the Biden administration is pursuing in the Build Back Better plan, the slim Democratic majorities in Congress mean that enacting major changes may be challenging.
 If they do move forward, you can expect to see many of these ideas evolving with further debate, modification and negotiation among elected officials, the Treasury Department and the IRS.

 Regardless of what the future holds, donors should review their current tax strategy to make sure they take advantage of existing planning opportunities.
 Consider meeting with your financial advisor or CPA to discuss how charitable giving can take your holistic financial plan to the next level.

-From campaign trail proposals and legislative packages such as the American Jobs Plan and the American Families Plan to the formal, detailed outline in the “Greenbook,"1 President Biden has proposed several ideas that may come up for debate in the coming months.
+The Biden administration and Congress are debating several ideas for tax reform, and others were proposed previously.
 While the details may change based on the political realities of today, examining these ideas can still help inform your charitable giving this year.

-The Biden administration has proposed an increase in tax rates for high-income earners—namely, those earning more than $400,000 annually.
-The highest income tax rate could return to 39.6% from its current 37%.
+The Biden administration proposed an increase in tax rates for high-income earners—namely, those earning more than $400,000 annually.
+If pursued, the highest income tax rate could return to 39.6% from its current 37%.

 Higher marginal tax rates could make the benefits of charitable giving more significant by increasing the value of the tax deduction compared to a similar contribution made under current rules.
 Charitable giving could become an even more important strategy for taxpayers looking to maximize their itemized deductions and lower their overall tax liabilities.

-The Biden administration has also proposed a sharp increase in taxes on capital gains.
+Both the Biden administration and House Democrats have proposed a sharp increase in taxes on long-term capital gains.
 Taxpayers are subject to capital gains tax when selling appreciated securities held for more than a year.
 Biden’s plan proposed treating capital gains like ordinary income for taxpayers with an income above $1 million.
 Along with the current 3.8% tax on net investment income, this change would increase the top capital gains tax rate for those taxpayers from 23.8% to 43.4%.
+The House Democrats plan would raise the top capital gains tax rate to 25%, making the maximum effective rate 31.8% after the Medicare surcharge and a new 3% surtax for individuals with an AGI over $5 million.

 Impact on charitable giving:

-Biden proposed repealing the tax provision that allows a step-up in basis on inherited assets to their full fair market value upon death.
+Biden previously proposed repealing the tax provision that allows a step-up in basis on inherited assets to their full fair market value upon death.
 Under the current law, any appreciation on a property from the time it was originally acquired until the decedent’s death permanently escapes capital gains tax.
-Proposed legislation would impose a tax on certain transfers of appreciated property including property transferred at death (with some exceptions).
+His proposal would have also imposed a tax on certain transfers of appreciated property including property transferred at death (with some exceptions).
+Though it doesn’t appear to be included in the latest version of the Build Back Better plan, earlier versions would have reduced the estate tax exemption from $11.7 million in 2021 to $5.0 million at 2010 levels, adjusted for inflation.
+Finally, one other provision that was included in the first House bill was a change to the grantor trust rule, which would have pulled assets in a grantor trust back into a taxable estate at death.
+Though it was eliminated in the latest draft, this provision would have given more incentive for charitable giving if it moved forward.

 Changes to the rules related to inherited property make it more important than ever for high-net-worth individuals to actively engage in estate planning in order to reduce potential future tax liabilities.